How to Get Rid of Garter Snakes Without Killing Them: 7 Tried-and-True Ways

 All snakes can bite, especially if you step on them.
-However, garter snakes are not venomous, and besides that, they are tiny little snakes with tiny little teeth.
-They usually wouldn't bite unless you provoke them; they're more likely to run away.Helpful 5
+However, garter snakes are not really venomous to humans (though they do technically produce venom, as an astute and nitpicky reader pointed out below), and besides that, they are tiny little snakes with tiny little teeth.
+They usually wouldn't bite unless you provoke them; they're more likely to run away.Helpful 6

 How do I keep snakes out of my house?

 The best strategy is to keep them out of your yard (by following the tips), and then they are unlikely to get into the house.
 However, if you live in a very snake-prone area, then every once in awhile, they're just going to get in, and there's not a lot you can do to prevent it 100% of the time.Helpful 7